Set up MCP with Cursor and Claude.

 Add the server to Claude Desktop.

-Open Claude Desktop → Settings → Developer → Edit config.
-Add the same block under `mcpServers`.
-Restart Claude.
+Open Claude Desktop → Settings → Developer → Edit Config.
+This opens `claude_desktop_config.json`.
+Add the same `hilla` block under `mcpServers` — same URL, same `Authorization` header.
+Save and restart Claude Desktop.

 Test the connection.

-If you get a 401, the key is wrong or scoped to a different workspace.
+If you get a 401, the token is wrong or was revoked — generate a new one from Settings → API Tokens.
 If you get nothing, the server didn't start — check the client logs.

 Use it for real.